hoopdad/hoopdad.github.io/docs/cloud/_posts/2024-08-30-Monoliths-are-still-bad-even-in-Terraform.md

 ## Reusability in Infrastructure as Code

 This article reflects on the benefits and avoidable pitfalls of designing reusable Infrastructure as Code modules written in Terraform.
 I will dive into what makes good reusable Terraform code and share what I have seen that limits reuse.
-It is written through the lens of about 30 years immersion in professional software development, engineering, architecture and management.
+It is written through the lens of about 30 years immersion in professional software development, engineering, architecture, and management.

 The author hopes that the key take-aways are in the discussion of using the Terraform module object intentionally as either a hardened module or a deployment pattern, as well as the importance of keeping them distinct in code.